 Self-compassion was the theme of the 3rd annual Houston conference of OCD TEXAS, support and advocacy organization for Obsessive-Compulsive Disorder and related disorders, held on Saturday June 1, 2013.

 Local professionals Emily Anderson, PhD, Michael Soderstrom, LPC-S, Sondra Kaplan, LCSW, Ginny Fullerton, and Constantina H. Boudouvas, LCSW; sat together on a Professionals Panel answering questions from attendees about OCD and various treatment options.
 After a lunch break attendees heard from John Hart, PhD about Self-Compassion and Values Based Therapies.
 Following Dr. Hart was this year’s second key-note address from Alexander May.
-“Zander” was a former patient of the Houston OCD Program and gave a harrowing tale of his trials and tribulations with his OCD starting with his life prior to diagnosis and into the present.
+“Zander” was a former patient of the McLean OCD Institute // Houston and gave a harrowing tale of his trials and tribulations with his OCD starting with his life prior to diagnosis and into the present.
 Prior to the close of the day several OCD sufferers sat on an OCD Success Panel to answer questions from attendees and share their experiences both with their OCD and treatment.
 The afternoon concluded with various support groups being offered for guests to attend.